Garrett Hampson Player Props: Marlins vs. Guardians

 Garrett Hampson At The Plate

-- Hampson is batting .222 with a double, a home run and a walk.
+- Hampson is hitting .273 with two doubles, a home run and a walk.

-- Hampson has had a base hit in three of nine games this year, and multiple hits once.
+- This year, Hampson has totaled at least one hit in four of 10 games (40.0%), and had multiple hits twice.

-- Hampson has picked up an RBI twice this year, but just one in each of those games.
+- In three games this season, Hampson has picked up an RBI, with more than one RBI once.

-- He has scored in three of nine games so far this season.
+- He has scored in four of 10 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.